 IV.
 Degree Programs

-The university has a well-established history of facilitating education through the use of technology.
-Successful instruction of students at a distant site requires additional resources and collaboration among many campus units.

-As courses and degree programs are made available through TMI, arrangements must be made to provide necessary support and appropriate student services such as academic advising, financial aid, career services, library services, and tutoring.
-Proposals to offer new courses or degree programs through TMI should address these issues.
+As courses and degree programs are made available through technology-mediated instruction, arrangements must be made to provide necessary support and appropriate student services such as academic advising, financial aid, career services, library services, and tutoring.
+Proposals to offer new courses or degree programs through technology-mediated instruction should address these issues.

 Any degree program that is offered more than 50 percent online or at a distant site requires substantive change approval from the Western Association of Schools and Colleges.
-Consult the university's Accreditation Liaison Officer for assistance in preparing a substantive change proposal.
+Consult the University's Accreditation Liaison Officer for assistance in preparing a substantive change proposal.